evansalter/evansalter.github.io/src/components/blog/posts/photobooth/photobooth.md

 <sup>*The finished product*</sup>

-I recently attended a 50th birthday party for my partners Aunt and Uncle.
+I recently attended a 50th birthday party for my partner's Aunt and Uncle.
 When planning, the idea of a photo booth came up.
 "I have a nice camera", I thought, deciding it shouldn't be too difficult to set up.
 I set out exploring different software options to help me with this.
 The criteria was as follows:

 1. Tethers to cameras to allow an operator-free photo booth experience
 1. Takes 3-4 pictures at a time